TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/action/action.md

 -->

 ## Combat Scenario
 Combat scenarios are action scenarios that capture the strategy of battlefield tactics in a style familiar to most tabletop roleplaying enthusiasts.
 A round lasts ten seconds, and each turn allows a character to show off their capabilities by taking multiple actions in succession.
-[You can read more about Combat Scenarios here]({{url_for('combat')}})
+[You can read more about Combat Scenarios here](/action/combat/)

 ## Race Scenario
 Race scenarios are action scenarios that capture the fast back-and-forth between participants in a race.
 A round lasts a variable amount of time, from seconds to hours, and each turn is a snapshot in that time.
-[You can read more about Race Scenarios here]({{url_for('racing')}})
+[You can read more about Race Scenarios here](/action/racing/)

-{% endblock pageContent %}